 This post is sponsored by Happy Planet as part of their Soup Season campaign.
 Imagelicious received compensation and product for this post, however all opinions are my own.
+Three ways to soup up your lunch when time is luxury with Happy Planet soups.

 I used to be all about cooking from scratch.
-There's nothing wrong with using shortcuts but I just loved the sense of accomplishment when I baked bread or made spreads and dips or even made cheese (yep, I made mozzarella once!).
-Yet if I am honest with myself even before the baby when I kept saying that I cooked from scratch I wasn't.
+There’s nothing wrong with using shortcuts but I just loved the sense of accomplishment when I baked bread or made spreads and dips or even made cheese (yep, I made mozzarella once!).
+Yet if I am honest with myself even before the baby when I kept saying that I cooked from scratch I wasn’t.
 I bought hummus and bread and roasted peppers even though I knew how to make them all.
 Now I am making peace with buying more prepackaged foods.
 I bought this delicious guacamole from Costco and had it with homemade pita chips.
 I purchased cooked beets and made salad with them.
-So, to me it's all about the balancing act of using good quality prepackaged and premade food and pairing it with something homemade or using it to prepare something else.
+So, to me it’s all about the balancing act of using good quality prepackaged and premade food and pairing it with something homemade or using it to prepare something else.
+And today I am writing about three ways to soup up your lunch when time is luxury.

 I mentioned in my last few posts that time is a luxury now.
 I actually have time since baby is still young and sleeps a lot but it takes a while to feed her, change her, rock her to sleep and by the time it’s all done I only have between 45 minutes to maximum an hour and half of free time.
 And I never know what it’ll be.
 And quite often she also decides to sleep on my arms.